softwarefactory-project/rdopkg/HACKING.md

 Finally, note that some refactoring is expected before action modules interface is stable, not limited to:

- * rethink atomic=True which now spams most of actions
  * include full action documentation in `__init__.py` as opposed of having only short string there and the rest in doc/ - that's sure to desync over time.